BorderLayout arranges a container's components in areas

 Components are positioned in one of five areas within a

-, based on the constraints
+BorderLayout, based on the constraints property.
+You

-property for the component in the
+can set the constraints property for the component in the

 Inspector to one of the following values: North, South, East, West, or